Project Sponsorship Operational Guidelines

-- Sponsors that donate less than $1000 USD will have their company name, and website url added to the project wiki page and product.
+- Sponsors that donate less than $1000 USD in value will have their company name, and website url added to the project wiki page and product.
 No logo will be placed for donations below this amount.

 - A sponsor can choose to donate to the overall OWASP Projects budget.
 If the sponsor chooses to donate to the overall Projects budget, then one logo of their choosing will be placed on the OWASP Projects wiki page under the 'Sponsors' tab.
 The minimum amount required to have their company logo on the OWASP Project page is $1000 USD.
 This is an annual sponsorship.

 - The OWASP 24/7 Podcast program also qualifies as a project eligible to receive sponsorship donations.
 Logo on the sponsorship page, and an audio recognition as a 'Sponsor of the 24/7 Podcasts' is provided for a one year sponsorship donation of $1000 USD.
 As an example it would sound something like this "You've been listening to OWASP 24/7 podcast.
 24/7 is sponsored by the Open Web Application Security Project, with support from Company A, and Company B."

 - If a sponsor is donating funds to a specific project, then the logo must be placed in the 'Acknowledgements' tab under the 'Project Sponsors' heading using the new OWASP Projects wiki template.

 - Sponsor logos must NEVER be placed anywhere other than within the 'Acknowledgements' tab under the 'Project Sponsors' heading on the project wiki page.